 The role of intermediaries is a common approach used in Asian cultures to manage potential issues without these issues affecting group harmony.
 This same approach can also work really well if applied to intercultural teams.
 Nominating a liaison in each global location, enables team members location to feed potential issues to their respective liaison member.
 The liaison member is then able to 'remove' this issue from the team and discuss and resolve it with their fellow counterparts.

 Where changes to process or approach are needed, then this is something that can be openly discussed by the liaisons with minimal upset or offence.

 With even greater moves towards virtual and remote teams in the foreseeable future, the need to focus on cultural differences, shared practices and standards is essential.
 Savvy intercultural teams with the ability and know-how to work across cultures are at a huge advantage.

-Our eLearning Cross Cultural Online Training course is a great way of equipping team members with the insights needed to work competently with their international colleagues.
+Our eLearning Cultural Awareness Course is a great way of equipping team members with the insights needed to work competently with their international colleagues.

 You can watch a sample below or go over to the course page for more information.